hotspotty/documentation/docs/intro.md

 ## Hotspotty Workspace

-To have a smooth and successful experience using Hotspotty to manage your hotspots installation data and any associated payments, we recommend that you read the below guides:
+To have a smooth and successful experience using Hotspotty to manage your hotspots installation data and any associated payments, we recommend the below guides:

 - [Pay your contacts](./your-hotspotty-workspace/pay-your-contacts.md)
 - [Manage installation data](./your-hotspotty-workspace/manage-installation-data.md)